gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-24-macro-extension-for-nova-editor.md

 ## Recording

 Recording is done on-demand, only when you want it.
 A notification will signal recording has begun.
-When done, you select the Stop button in the notification and the macro will be automatically saved to the sidebar.
+When you've finished you click the Stop button in the notification and the macro will be automatically saved to the sidebar with a sequential name.
+You can rename it afterwards if you'd like.

-You can also start the recording using the + sidebar icon, or a command via the menu or command palette, but recording is always stopped through the notification.
+You can also start the recording using the `+` sidebar icon, or using the command via the Editor menu or *Command Palette*, but recording is always stopped through the notification.

-After recording a macro a number of options become available via the context menu.
+After recording a macro a number of options become available via the context menu, more on those later.

 ![IMG](/images/posts/nova-macro-extension-record.png "Macro recording notification") {:.tofigure}